Eating Chickpeas (Chana) During Pregnancy

 - Adding boiled chickpeas to soups is another interesting way of consuming them.
 This dish is filling and appropriate to satisfy your hunger pangs.
 Plus, they would give a different flavour to the soups too.

 - Chickpeas can be mixed in some yoghurt to make yet another tasty snack.
-You can also add cucumber or raisins for making a flavorful treat.
+You can also add cucumber or raisins for making a flavourful treat.

 These were some benefits and side effects associated with chickpeas.
 We recommend you look at both the sides of the coin, and include chickpeas into your diet accordingly.
 Maintaining your and the foetus’ health is all that matters.
 Thus, when eating chickpeas, cook them well and prepare one of the delicious ways given above to enjoy them thoroughly, but always remember to eat them in moderation.